gruntwork-io/infrastructure-as-code-testing-talk/examples/proxy-app/README.md

 This folder contains example code that shows how to use the [serverless-app module](/modules/serverless-app) to deploy a proxy Node.js app on top of [AWS Lambda](https://aws.amazon.com/lambda/) and [API Gateway](https://aws.amazon.com/api-gateway/).
 By default, this app will proxy the URL specified via the `url_to_proxy` variable.
-However, if you deploy the [static-website example](/examples/static-website), and specify the location where that example stores its Terraform state using the `terraform_state_bucket_xxx` variables, the app will proxy the static website instead.
+However, if you deploy the [web-service example](/examples/web-service), and specify the location where that example stores its Terraform state using the `terraform_state_bucket_xxx` variables, the app will proxy the web-service module instead.

 This code is used in the talk
 [How to test your infrastructure code: automated testing for Terraform, Docker, Packer, Kubernetes, and more](https://qconsf.com/sf2019/presentation/infrastructure-0)